geominerr/css-selectors/Readme.md

 3. #### Navigate to Project Directory:

-   - Change your working directory to the downloaded project folder: `$ cd css-selectors`
+   - Change your working directory to the downloaded project folder: `$ cd rss-css-selectors`

 4. #### Install Dependencies: